-Building and burning bridges during mission trips
+Building bridges versus burning them during your mission trip

 Your choices on a short-term mission trip will determine whether you are building bridges or